 The least expensive and most common type of residential metal roofing is AG panel or raised seam exposed fastener metal roofing that is screwed into place.
-Every exposed fastener is a potential leak over time.
-The neoprene washers underneath the screw tend to deteriorate over time in the sun and our harsh weather environment and tend to need to be replaced after 10 years.
+Every exposed fastener has the potential to leak as time passes.
+The neoprene washers underneath the screws tend to deteriorate over time in the sun and harsh weather environments, and they typically need to be replaced after 10 years.

-Standing seam hidden fastener metal roofing is the most durable style and refers to long panels of colored metal, 12 to 24 inches wide with raised seams running vertically up the face creating a sleek, modern appearance.
+Standing seam hidden fastener metal roofing is the most durable style and refers to long panels of colored metal, 12 to 24 inches wide, with raised seams running vertically up the face to create a sleek, modern appearance.
 There are NO exposed fasteners.
-Standing seam is better suited for the Springfield, MO area, since snow and ice slide easily off the smooth surface.
+Standing seam metal roofing is better suited to the Springfield, Missouri, area, since snow and ice slide easily off the smooth surface.
 Maintenance is practically nonexistent if the pitch of the roof is fairly steep.

-Decorative refers to small panels, formed into the shape of tile roofing which are interlocked in much the same way as tile.
-The surface has bonded colored granule allowing for a variety of looks.
-Again, there are no exposed fasteners with this style metal.
-Decorative Metal is a great choice if a tile look is wanted and the structure is not designed for the heavier cement tile.
-Please contact us in regard to warranties from the various manufacturers.
-We are happy to discuss the various options for using metal on your building.
+Decorative metal refers to small panels that are formed into the shape of tile roofing and interlocked in much the same way as tile.
+The surface has bonded colored granules, allowing for a variety of looks.
+Again, there are no exposed fasteners with this style of metal.
+Decorative metal is a great choice if you want the look of tile but the structure is not designed for a heavier cement tile.
+Please contact us for information on warranties from the various manufacturers.
+We are happy to discuss the various options available for using metal on your building.

-Central States Horizon-Loc™ is a durable concealed fastener roof system with easy snap together installation.
+Central States Horizon-Loc™ is a durable, concealed fastener roof system with easy snap-together installation.
 This architectural panel system uses minimally visible fasteners, giving your building a clean, attractive finish.
-The panel’s easy snap-on ribs attach rapidly with no hand seaming, making installation less expensive than traditional standing seam.
+The panel’s simple snap-on ribs attach rapidly with no hand seaming, making installation less expensive than traditional standing seam roofing.